forkarea/shopsys/docs/model/introduction-to-model-architecture.md

 In this article you will learn about model, its dependencies, [entities](#entity), [facades](#facade), [repositories](#repository) and their mutual relations.

-## Definition of a Model
+## Definition of a model
-Definition of model is adopted form DDD definition of a model.
+Definition of model is adopted from [DDD](https://stackoverflow.com/questions/1222392/can-someone-explain-domain-driven-design-ddd-in-plain-english-please/1222488#1222488) definition of a model.
 Model is a system of abstractions that describes selected aspect of a domain.

 Domain is a sphere of knowledge or activity we build application logic around.
 The domain of Shopsys Framework is e-commerce.